 We use the following services provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, or if you are a resident of the European Economic Area (EEA) or Switzerland, Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google”):

 - Google Fonts

-We only use Google Analytics with IP anonymization activated.
-This means that your IP address is shortened by Google within Switzerland or the EU/EEA before being transmitted to the USA.
-Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
+In Google Analytics 4, the anonymisation of IP addresses is activated by default.
+This means that your IP address is shortened by Google within Switzerland or the EU/EEA before it is transmitted.
+Only in exceptional cases will the full IP address be transmitted to a Google server and shortened there.

 Google Tag Manager

 We also use Google Tag Manager to integrate and manage Google analytics and marketing services on our website.
 Google Tag Manager, is a solution that allows us to manage website tags through one interface.
 The “Google Tag Manager” tool itself, which implements the tags, is a cookie-less domain and does not collect any personal data.
 However, the tool provides for the triggering of other tags, which in turn may collect data.
 Google Tag Manager itself, on the other hand, does not access this data.
 If a deactivation has been made at the domain or cookie level, this remains in place for all tracking tags implemented with Google Tag Manager.

 For more information related to Google Tag Manager, please see the Usage Policy.

 On our location page, Google Maps is integrated in order to clarify our locations.